 This is how you make caprese pasta that is low carb and high protein and only takes 15 minutes.

-- Dice the tomatoes and set aside.
-Then make your zucchini noodles and hadn’t shred or chop the fresh mozzarella cheese.
+Step 1: Dice the tomatoes and set aside.
+Then make your spiralized zucchini noodles and shred or chop the fresh mozzarella cheese.
+Sometimes you can find mini mozzarella cheese balls but they are usually bigger than I like and still end up chopping into small pieces.

 Store leftovers in an airtight container.
 Please scroll down to view the printable recipe card.